 - Flushing of the skin

-What are the Serious Statin Side Effects?
+What are the Serious Side Effects of Statins?

 These are the uncommon side effects that can occur in one out of a hundred people.
 Although rare, these effects are potentially serious and can pose a threat on your life.